 About Me

-A second-year phd student in cryptography at Northwestern University, advised by Prof. Xiao Wang.
+I'm a third-year phd student in cryptography at Northwestern University, advised by Prof. Xiao Wang.

 Before joining Northwestern, I obtained my bachelor's degree from the ACM Honors Class, Shanghai Jiao Tong University.